The 7 Surprising Differences Between Leg Cramps and Blood Clots

 However, most clots form harmlessly inside small vessels; they are called venous thrombi.
 These are very common and aren’t usually serious unless they break off into another vessel and block its blood flow.

-See also 5 Key Differences Between Colds and Allergies
+See also 5 Surprising Differences Between Fat Soluble and Water Soluble Vitamins

 What is Leg Cramp?